-We grouped causes of death into the following broad categories, with a harmonized time series from 1994 to 2010: deaths wholly attributable to alcohol, circulatory disease, transport accidents, other external causes, infectious and respiratory diseases, cancers, and rest of causes (for details on the ICD-10 codes for each cause, see Table 1).
+We grouped causes of death into the following broad categories, with a harmonized time series from 1994 to 2010: deaths wholly attributable to alcohol, circulatory disease, transport accidents, other external causes, infectious and respiratory diseases, cancers, and the remaining causes.
+For details on the ICD-10 codes for each cause, see Table 1.

+[place Table 1 about here]

 Our objective in classifying disease was twofold.
-First we aimed to see which broad causes of death were the important drivers in changing life disparity levels over the period.
-Second, knowing that injurious alcohol consumption has long been identified as a major determinant of premature mortality in Eastern European countries, particularly of the FSU (Leon et al. 1997, McKee et al. 2005, McKee and Shkolnikov 2001, Rehm et al. 2007, Zaridze et al. 2009; 2014, Grigoriev and Andreev 2015), we aimed for a classification that could at least partially shed light on mortality change due to changing alcohol patterns and mortality change owing to improvements in lifestyle and medical care.
+First, we aimed to see which broad causes of death were the important drivers in changing life disparity levels over the period.
+Second, knowing that injurious alcohol consumption has long been identified as a major determinant of premature mortality in Eastern European countries, particularly of the FSU (Grigoriev and Andreev 2015; Leon et al. 1997; McKee and Shkolnikov 2001; McKee et al. 2005; Rehm et al. 2007; Zaridze et al. 2009, 2014), we aimed for a classification that could at least partially shed light on mortality change due to changing alcohol patterns and mortality change owing to improvements in lifestyle and medical care.

 Attributing mortality to alcohol is not straightforward.
-For one, unlike smoking, heavy alcohol consumption can have both immediate and cumulative impacts on mortality.
-In any period certain causes, for instance traffic accidents or alcohol poisoning, may change immediately in response to changing consumption patterns, while others, for instance liver cirrhosis, mainly reflect past consumption behaviour (Menon et al. 2001, Rehm et al. 2003), and still others are such as ischemic heart disease (part of circulatory disease) have been implicated in both immediate binge drinking mortality (Kauhanen et al. 1997) and elevated mortality risks from long-term heavy drinking (Roerecke and Rehm 2014).
-Thus using a cause of death based attribution method is only sensible in countries with relatively stable temporal patterns of alcohol consumption (Kraus et al. 2015, Martikainen et al. 2014), which is certainly not the case in our study.
+Unlike smoking, heavy alcohol consumption can have both immediate and cumulative impacts on mortality.
+In any period, certain causes (for instance, traffic accidents or alcohol poisoning) may change immediately in response to changing consumption patterns; others (for instance, liver cirrhosis) mainly reflect past consumption behavior (Menon et al. 2001; Rehm et al. 2003), and still others (such as ischemic heart disease, which is a component of circulatory disease) have been implicated in both immediate binge drinking mortality (Kauhanen et al. 1997) and elevated mortality risks from long-term heavy drinking (Roerecke and Rehm 2014).
+Thus, using an attribution method based on cause of death is sensible only for countries with relatively stable temporal patterns of alcohol consumption (Kraus et al. 2015; Martikainen et al. 2014), which is certainly not the case in our study.

-Instead we grouped causes by the degree to which they associate with alcohol consumption and abuse and further large categories that have undergone major changes through the epidemiologic transition.
-Deaths wholly attributable to alcohol refer to those health conditions that by the ICD definition identifies alcohol consumption as a necessary cause and that previous research has identified as wholly attributable to alcohol consumption (Rehm et al. 2010).
-We additionally include liver cirrhosis in this first category because around three-quarters of deaths from this cause in the region are thought to be attributable to alcohol (Rehm et al. 2003), and it is common practice to include it as a condition attributable to alcohol consumption (Rehm et al. 2003; 2010).
-However, circulatory disease and transport accidents are also amenable to alcohol consumption, meaning that while many of these deaths do not relate to alcohol, changes in hazardous alcohol consumption would be expected to increase or decrease the baseline levels.
-As such we pay careful attention to when these two causes co-move with large changes in causes wholly attributable to alcohol.
+Instead, we grouped causes by the degree to which they associate with alcohol consumption and abuse and other large categories that have undergone major changes through the epidemiologic transition.
+Deaths wholly attributable to alcohol refer to those health conditions that, by the ICD definition, identify alcohol consumption as a necessary cause and that previous research has identified as wholly attributable to alcohol consumption (Rehm et al. 2010).
+We also include liver cirrhosis in this first category because approximately three-quarters of deaths from this cause in the region are thought to be attributable to alcohol (Rehm et al. 2003), and it is common practice to include it as a condition attributable to alcohol consumption (Rehm et al. 2003, 2010).
+However, circulatory disease and transport accidents are also amenable to alcohol consumption, meaning that although many of these deaths do not relate to alcohol, changes in hazardous alcohol consumption would be expected to increase or decrease the baseline levels.
+As such, we pay careful attention to when these two causes covary with large changes in causes wholly attributable to alcohol.
 Although additional rare causes of death can be linked to alcohol consumption, we do not include them in our study because their absolute contributions to mortality change are likely to be very small in the set of countries that we study (Grigoriev and Andreev 2015).

-[Table 1 about here]

-In what follows, we present our results on Central and Eastern European males only.
+We present our results on CEE males only.
 Mortality change was larger and more abrupt among men, which more clearly illustrates the added value of looking to lifespan variation in times of crisis.
 In most cases, trends were similar for both sexes, but the magnitude of change was less for females.
-Full results are presented in the supplemental material for females.
+Full results for females are presented in the online appendix.